mbeacom/splunk-otel-collector/deployments/fargate/README.md

 ```

 ### Direct Configuration
-Since access to the filesystem is not readily available in Fargate, it is convenient to
+Since access to the filesystem is not readily available in Fargate, it may be convenient to
-use environment variable `SPLUNK_CONFIG_YAML` which allows you can specify
-the configuration YAML directly at the commandline.
-You can simply create a parameter
+specify the configuration YAML directly at the commandline using environment variable
+`SPLUNK_CONFIG_YAML`.
+The steps are:
-in the AWS Systems Manager (Amazon SSM) Parameter Store and add your custom configuration
+- Create a parameter in the AWS Systems Manager Parameter Store for your custom configuration
+  YAML.
+- Use the `ValueFrom` feature to assign the parameter to environment variable
-YAML as its value.
-Then in the container definition for the Collector, specify
+  `SPLUNK_CONFIG_YAML` in the container definition for the Collector.
-environment variable `SPLUNK_CONFIG_YAML` and have it get its value from the parameter.
-You need to add access permissions to Amazon SSM to the task role, and you can do it by
-attaching policy `AmazonSSMReadOnlyAccess` to task role.
+- Add policy `AmazonSSMReadOnlyAccess` to the task role in order for the task to have
+  read access to the Parameter Store.

 ### Standalone Container
-The `ecs_observer` allows for the Collector to run in a standalone container in a separate
+The `ecs_observer` is capable of scanning for targets in an entire cluster in a given region.
-task.
-You simply add the container definition for the Collector to a task that is separate
+This allows for the Collector to run and collect telemetry data in a task separate from the
-from the task containing the monitored application.
+monitored application.